FLAPS-NMI/FLAPS-Hyppopy/README.md

 print("*"*100)
 ```

 The SolverPool is a class keeping track of all solver classes.
 We have several options to ask the SolverPool for the desired solver.
-We can add a setting called solver to our config or to the project instance respectively, or we can use the solver access key (see solver listing above) to ask for the solver directly.
+We can add a setting called 'solver' to our config or to the project instance, respectively, or we can use the solver access key (see solver listing above) to ask for the solver directly.

 ```python
 # import the SolverPool class